utah-cs4470-sp25/class/assembly.md

 Note that the move ends up moving XMM1, not XMM0.

 ## Constructing and indexing tuples (structs)

-TODO

 Constructing tuples (structs) is easy, because if all of the tuple parts are on the stack in the right order, that's identical to having the tuple on the stack instead.
-So a tuple constructor doesn't require any instructions.
+So a tuple (struct) constructor doesn't require any instructions.

 Indexing tuples requires determining how many bytes we want to get out and where they are located in our input.
 You do this by adding up the